Naturally Healing PCOS

 Balance your Hormones

 As women with PCOS lose weight, hormone levels often start to return to normal.
-Testosterone levels fall, sex hormone binding globulin (SHBG) levels go up and the symptoms of PCOS start to diminish.
-Women also report significant improvements in the growth of excess hair and skin tone.
+Testosterone levels fall, sex hormone binding globulin (SHBG) to normalize and the symptoms of PCOS start to diminish.
+Women also report significant improvements in the reduction of excess hair growth on unwanted areas and a more clear skin tone.
 Weight loss can have a remarkable effect on ovarian function.
 Find a way to move every day.
 And make sure you do weight resistance exercise at least 3-5 days a week.
 Muscle cells are one of the body’s main consumers of glucose.
 Growing more muscle cells through strength training helps keep your blood sugar at a healthy level.
 Exercise makes muscle cells more sensitive to blood sugar.
 The result?
 Your pancreas needs to produce less hormone to keep your metabolism running smoothly.
 A recent research study found that exercise changes the expression of genes that are thought to cause PCOS-related blood sugar resistance.